therealadityashankar/die-roboter/README.md

 you can start and edit the codebase by just running `npm run dev`

+### Debugging the loading screen

+When working on the loading overlay UI you can force it to stay visible by appending `?debugLoading` to the local dev URL (for example `http://localhost:1234/?debugLoading`).
+The scene will finish loading in the background but the overlay will remain so you can inspect and tweak it.

 ## Minimal Example

 You can see this [example on codepen here](https://codepen.io/riversnow/pen/YPyNdOP)